stark0908/RGFS/README.md

 2. **Strict Testing**: Only unseen classes

 ## Notes
+- This code was originally developed in Python 3.6
 - Model automatically saves when achieving best accuracy
 - Uses mixed training/eval mode for uncertainty estimation
 - Implements episodic training for few-shot learning